 Unemployment by Subregion

-Appalachia’s unemployment rate (4.5%) for working-age adults was 1.7 percentage points lower in 2017-2021 than in 2012-2016.
-As the unemployment rate fell, the employment rate increased, especially in Southern Appalachia.
-Among the states, employment increased the most in the Appalachian sections of Georgia, Mississippi, North Carolina, Kentucky, and South Carolina.
+Appalachia’s unemployment rate (4.3%) for working-age adults was 1.1 percentage points lower in 2018-2022 than in 2013-2017.
+As the unemployment rate fell, the employment rate increased, especially in Central and Southern Appalachia.
+Among the states, employment increased the most in the Appalachian sections of Kentucky, Virginia, Alabama, Georgia, and Mississippi

 Transportation and Commuting Patterns